 - their parent (if they live with them).

 Your employee or their partner must be eligible for maternity pay or leave, adoption pay or leave of Maternity Allowance.

 - have worked for you continuously for at least 26 weeks by the end of the 15th week before the due date (or the date they are matched with their adopted child)

 - still be employed by you while taking SPL

-- give you the correct notice including a declaration that their partner meets the employment and income requirements which allow your employee to get SPL
+- give you the correct notice including a declaration that their partner meets the employment and income requirements which allow them to get SPL.

 They can also get ShPP if they're a worker and they're eligible for SMP or SPP.

-ShPP is paid at the rate of £139.58 a week or 90% of an employee's average weekly earnings, whichever if lower.
+ShPP is paid at the rate of £151.20 a week or 90% of an employee's average weekly earnings, whichever is lower.